 Easy kids science starts here, and we LOVE any kid’s science activities that are low cost and easy to set up.
 Walking water fits the bill, and is terrific science in the kitchen

-Have you ever heard of kitchen science, and there’s a few ways you can think about what kitchen science means…
+Have you ever heard of kitchen science, and there are a few ways you can think about what kitchen science means…

 Is it science you can do in your kitchen at home?